John-Abbott-College/1P6-Notes/Markdown/06_2_visualStudio_for_mac.md

 ```

 ## Running the code
-Note that I have to be in the project directory for this to work, and I have to have visual studio installed
+Note that I have to be in the project directory for this to work, and I have to have visual studio installed.

 ```bash
 [~/Projects/HelloWorld/HelloWorld] dotnet run